 Length – 12 hours and 28 minutes

 8. Lies Sleeping by Ben Aaronovitch

 If you have kept up with the Rivers of London series from Ben Aaronovitch then you’ll want to purchase the next title, Lies Sleeping.
-The Lies Sleeping audiobook will be released on the 15th November and will be available on Scribd and Audible.
+The Lies Sleeping audiobook will be released on the 15th November and will be available on Audible.

 “Martin Chorley, aka the Faceless Man, wanted for multiple counts of murder, fraud and crimes against humanity, has been unmasked and is on the run.

 Peter Grant, Detective Constable and apprentice wizard, now plays a key role in an unprecedented joint operation to bring Chorley to justice.

 But even as the unwieldy might of the Metropolitan Police bears down on its foe, Peter uncovers clues that Chorley, far from being finished, is executing the final stages of a long term plan.

 A plan that has its roots in London’s two thousand bloody years of history, and could literally bring the city to its knees…”

 9. And so it Begins by Rachel Abbott

 Next up, And so it Begins audiobook is another thriller on our new releases list.
 A chilling family affair that will leave you listening for way longer than you probably should.
 Remember: Try not to let audiobooks distract you from your work people!